-The activities listed below are out of the program scope, and they will not be supported by this program's funding.
+The activities listed below are out of the program scope and will not be supported by this program's funding.
 See also the list of unallowable costs in the Funding Restrictions section of this solicitation.

-- Research projects.
-(This does not include assessments conducted only for internal improvement purposes up to one percent of the award).
-For information on distinguishing between research and assessments, see the heading on this topic in the Funding Restrictions section of this solicitation and the Solicitation Companion Guide). - 2.
-Representation in tort cases. - 3.
+1. Research projects.
+Funds under this program may not be used to conduct research, defined in 28 C.F.R. § 46.102 as a systematic investigation designed to develop or contribute to generalizable knowledge.
+Surveys and focus groups, depending on their design and purpose, may constitute research and therefore be out-of-scope.
+Prohibited research does not include assessments conducted for internal improvement purposes only (see Limited Use of Funds below).
+For information on distinguishing between research and assessments, see the Solicitation Companion Guide.

+- 2. Representation in tort cases. - 3.
 Child sexual abuse cases (i.e., involving victims under the age of 11). - 4.
-Cases involving the child protection system unless the child dependency hearing involves allegations "relating to or arising out of" abuse of the client (rather than abuse of the children). - 5.
-Criminal representation of victims charged with crimes. - Support of law reform initiatives, including but not limited to litigation. - 7.
-Providing general training and/or technical assistance to agencies that are not formal or informal LAV Grant Program project partners. - 8.
-Cases involving Deferred Action for Childhood Arrivals (DACA).
+Cases involving the child protection system unless the child dependency hearing involves allegations relating to or arising out of abuse of the client (rather than abuse of the children). - 5.
+Criminal representation of victims charged with crimes. - 6.
+Support of law reform initiatives, including but not limited to litigation. - 7.
+Cases involving Deferred Action for Childhood Arrivals (DACA). - 8.
+Funds for victim assistance/support unrelated to the provision of legal assistance or legal advocacy (such as transitional housing assistance, therapeutic counseling, hotlines, and rental assistance). - 9.
+The development and/or provision of state or community-wide training.
+Limited training may be provided to grantee staff and project partners on the provision of legal assistance; however, any training activities will require prior approval from OVW.